“Competing in the Olympics is every athlete’s dream”

 Rene and Christine

 “We are best friends and we do not compete against each other at all.
 We just want the best for each other…Rene trains with me twice a day before and after work, she is a professional athlete that can train at any time but she chooses to train with me.
 Running with her is special.
-I will never have been able to do it without her.”
+I would have never been able to do it without her.”

-Rene has been running some of the fastest marathon times for the last five years in South Africa and managed to qualify for the Olympics according to the (IAAF) International Association of Athletics Federation standard but unfortunately only ranked sixed in the country, based on the (ASA) Athletics South Africa’s standards.
+Rene has been running some of the fastest marathon times for the last five years in South Africa and managed to qualify for the Olympics according to the International Association of Athletics Federation (IAAF) standard but unfortunately only ranked sixth in the country, based on the Athletics South Africa’s (ASA) standards.

 “Rene, not qualifying for the Olympics is disappointing for both of us; it would have been awesome doing this with her.”